There are several types of probems that may occur during your OPT or OPT application:

 If USPS determines that they are not responsible for the loss of the EAD, you will have to file for a replacement Lost EAD Card and pay the USCIS I-765 filing fee.

-Students who need a replacement of the EAD Card (due to lost, stolen, destroyed, or error by applicant) will need to file original OPT paperwork and pay the USCIS I-765 fee again to the appropriate USCIS Lockbox.
+Students who need a replacement EAD Card (e.g. the original EAD Card was lost, stolen, destroyed, or it included an error by the applicant) will need to file original OPT paperwork and repay the USCIS I-765 fee to the Service Center.

 Document Checklist.
 Refer to the OPT tutorial for specific instructions on how to prepare these documents.